DarkBlueWool/SmashGlicko/README.md

 Events are NOT stored as a part of a League.
 They are their own entry in the database, and Leagues merely reference their ID within the timeframe they are a part of.

 # TODO
 This is currently VERY unfinished.
-What's left to do is :
+Some of what's left to do is :

 Add timeframes functionality to the app.